jecki/DHParser/documentation_src/manuals/transform.rst

    ...             left = Node(infix.name, (left, right))
    ...         node.result = (left,)

-A transformation function is a function with the tree-trail as single argument and no return value.
-The tree-trail is the list of all nodes on the path from the root node of the tree up to and including the node that shall be transformed.
-It is good practice that transformations only change the last node in the trail-list and its children (which have already been transformed by the time this node has been reached by :py:func:`~transform.traverse`), but not any parents or siblings in the trail.
-The trail, rather than the node alone, is passed to transformation function only in order to enable it to query the parents or siblings in order to allow the transformation to make choices depending on the trail.
+A transformation function is a function with the tree-path as single argument and no return value.
+The tree-path is the list of all nodes on the path from the root node of the tree up to and including the node that shall be transformed.
+It is good practice that transformations only change the last node in the path and its children (which have already been transformed by the time this node has been reached by :py:func:`~transform.traverse`), but not any parents or siblings in the path.
+The path, rather than the node alone, is passed to transformation function only in order to enable it to query the parents or siblings in order to allow the transformation to make choices depending on the path.
 This said, it sometimes makes sense to deviate from this rule, none the less.

-The just defined function does nothing if the last node in the trail-list (which is the node that is just being visited during the tree-traversal and which the transformation-function should operate on) has three or more children.
+The just defined function does nothing if the last node in the path (which is the node that is just being visited during the tree-traversal and which the transformation-function should operate on) has three or more children.
 If so, it is assumed that the children form a sequence of value interspersed with dyadic